bequrios/agvch-checker/README.md

-# agvch-checker
+# AGVCH Checker

-Checks (via GitHub action) whether the agvch data in LINDAS is up to date.
+Checks daily via GitHub Action whether the AGVCH data in LINDAS is up to date.
+Writes missing data to a CSV file.